msergiy87/ddos-deflate-custom/README.md

 The main goal of this script - defense Hosting server.

+The common problem is that ddos-deflate script ban address of search systems.
+We try to solve it.

 Recomendations:

 Just move the files from root_scripts to a folder /root/scripts